AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Temporary Addition

-If you need to add a car to your policy temporarily, we recommend purchasing a six-month term or pay-per-mile insurance, and then canceling your car insurance.
+If you need to add a car to your policy temporarily, we recommend purchasing a regular policy (consider pay-per-mile insurance if the car won’t be driven much), and then canceling your car insurance when you need.
 Major car insurance companies don’t offer temporary policies.
 If you don’t own the car you’d like to add, look into non-owner car insurance.
 Typically, non-owner insurance costs less than standard coverage.
+You can also add the car’s owner to add you as a named driver to their policy.

 Vehicles Not in Your Name